 (1) Peak Day Demand and Average Yearly Demand.

-Sources shall legally and physically meet water demands under two separate conditions.
-First, they shall meet the anticipated water demand on the day of highest water consumption.
-This is referred to as the peak day demand.
-Second, they shall also be able to provide one year's supply of water, the average yearly demand.
+Sources shall legally and physically meet water demands under two conditions:

+(a) The water system’s source capacity shall be able to meet the anticipated water demand on the day of highest water consumption, which is the peak day demand.

-Guidance: If the above two criteria are met, the source(s) can be relied upon to adequately serve the system under most, if not all, conditions.
-The term “legally”, above, refers to what is permitted by the owner’s water right.
-The design engineer shall fully investigate the available water rights for a system.
-Water rights vary in the way they are written.
-Some are written in “cfs”, others are written in terms of “AF”.
-Still others are written in terms of allowable acreage or livestock.
-Furthermore, water rights may be restricted to certain times of the year, or certain uses (e.g. irrigation).
-Consult the Division for assistance in determining how many connections a specific water right may support.
+(b) The water system’s source capacity shall also be able to provide one year's supply of water, which is the average yearly demand.

+Guidance: Water systems should investigate the availability and validity of water rights for their systems.
+Consult the Division of Water Rights concerning the legal right to use water.

-(2) Estimated Indoor Use.
+(2) Indoor Water Use.

-In the absence of firm water use data, Tables 510-1 and 510-2 shall be used to estimate the peak day demand and average yearly demand for indoor water use.
+Tables 510-1 and 510-2 shall be used as the minimum sizing requirements for peak day demand and average yearly demand for indoor water use unless a public water system has obtained a reduction per R309-510-5.